-early 13c., "a road, passage;" late 13c., "action of passing," from Old French passage "mountain pass, passage" (11c.), from passer "to go by," from Vulgar Latin *passare "to step, walk, pass," from Latin passus "step, pace" (from PIE root *pete- "to spread").
-Meaning "corridor in a building" first recorded 1610s.
-Meaning "a portion of writing" is from 1610s, of music, from 1670s.
+early 13c., "a road, a pathway;" c.
+1300, "action of crossing from one place to another; a going over or through something; means of crossing," from Old French passage "mountain pass, passage" (11c.), from passer "to go by," from Vulgar Latin *passare "to step, walk, pass," from Latin passus "step, pace" (from PIE root *pete- "to spread").
+Meaning "corridor in a building" is recorded from 1610s.
+Meaning "a portion of writing," originally one concerning a particular occurrence or matter, is from 1610s; of music, from 1670s.

 updated on February 10, 2020

 Dictionary entries near passage